etternagame/etterna/Docs/Crashpad.md

     ```bash
     regsvr32 msdia140.dll
     ```
-    This is a dll which is installed which Visual Studio, but does not get registered to the system, so we must register it ourselves.
+    This is a dll that is installed which Visual Studio but does not get registered to the system, so we must register it ourselves.
 Once that line executes in an admin command prompt, `dump_syms.exe` should properly dump symbols.

 ## Generating Symbols

 Symbol files relate instructions in the compiled binary file to the source code which created it.
-You don't need the source code; it's all within the symbol file (which could be upwards of 30-40mb).
+You don't need the source code; it's all within the symbol file (which could be upwards of 30-40MB).

 ### Linux Symbol Generation